0x6563/api-factory/readme.md

 # API Factory

 ## Description
 API Factory's primary goal is to create a quick and easy way to host APIs.
+It's not comprehensive.
+It's just handles basic use cases.

 ## Example
 Below is an example copied from `mock.server.ts`